hgerke23/MoveR_SampleData/README.md

 <!-- badges: end -->

 # Description
- Some sample of tracking data use to exemplify what can be performed with the MoveR package.
+ Some sample of tracking data use to depict what can be performed with the MoveR package.